subconsciousnetwork/arboreal/README.md

 actor AppEnvironment {
 }

-/// Conform your model to `ModelProtocol`.
+/// Conform your model to `ArborealModel`.
-/// A `ModelProtocol` is an `@Observable` with an update function like the
+/// A `ArborealModel` is an `@Observable` with an update function like the
 /// one below.
 @Observable
-class AppModel: ModelProtocol {
+class AppModel: ArborealModel {
     /// Mark prop get-only so that model can only be updated via update method private(set) var count = 0